yorgsone/42_nm-otool/README.md

 and both nm and otool will be compiled

 ## ft_nm
-displays name list (symbol table) of an executable, library, object file and fat file.
+Displays name list (symbol table) of an executable, library, object file and fat file.
 If run without args is using a.out if it exists
 ```
 ./ft_nm <args>
 ```
+If it is compiled in a Linux environent, nm will be parsing ELF format instead of Mach-o.

 #ft_otool
 The otool command displays specified parts of object files or libraries